bitovi/eggstractor/README.md

-## Bitovi Figma SCSS Plugin
+## Eggstractor

-This plugin generates SCSS variables and mixins from selected nodes in Figma.
+This plugin generates SCSS variables and mixins from Figma.

 ### Features